LuXDAmore/mws-restaurant-stage-2/README.md

 2. Go to the folder
 3. Run `npm install`

-_[ In my Computer i have installed [ImageMagick](http://www.imagemagick.org/script/download.php "Go to Download page"), so if you are experiencing issues in `images-tasks` probably you'll need to install it. ]_
+_[ In my computer i have installed [ImageMagick](http://www.imagemagick.org/script/download.php "Go to Download page"), so if you are experiencing issues in `images-tasks` probably you'll need to install it. ]_

 ### Run && Watch